Frequently Asked Questions

 Where are Meetings held and How Often?

-The meetings/activities/events are generally held in the Plant Science Building, room W212, on Thursday evenings at 6:00 p.m. unless the time and location are otherwise announced.
+The meetings/activities/events are held in the Plant Science Building, room W212, every other Tuesday evening at 5:30 p.m. unless the time and location are otherwise announced.

-What are the activities at the weekly meetings?
+What are the activities at the bi-weekly meetings?

-The Agronomy Club will often have guest speakers from local ag industries; tour local agricultural businesses; assemble fundraising items: sunflower seed packets, plant mounts, seed packets; plan and participate in sponsored events such as Casino Night, Chili Cook-off, Bowling Night, Spring Picnic, Ag Adventure for Youth; and discuss plans for future meetings.
+The Agronomy Club will often have guest speakers from local ag industries; tour local agricultural businesses; assemble fundraising items; plan and participate in sponsored events Ag Adventure for Youth; discuss plans for future meetings.

 How long are the meetings?